Ketchup-d/Password-generator/README.md

-# tkinter password generator
+# Password generator
-You can generate VERY STRONG passwords with this tkinter application, and besides that it has some cool features!
+You can generate VERY STRONG passwords with this cool Tkinter application, and besides that it has some cool features!

 ## Feutures
 - Light/Dark mode toggle